 Of course the wonderful thing about neutrals is you can clash to your heart’s desire, so if you want big, bold colour go for it!
 Almost anything will work.

-Colourful, impressionist prints often blend perfectly with more modest colour palettes like neutrals, olives and tans as they tend to use light to tell a story or provide a sense of place.
+Impressionist art often works perfectly with modest colour palettes like neutrals, olives and tans, as this style of painting typically features light to capture a moment in time.
 If you’re looking to create ambience, it’s often easy to find an impressionist print that will blend with a room’s colour scheme.

-When your decor is turquoise, you know you can have as much fun with artwork as you like.
-How subtle is that pink vase in the decor below?
-How perfect is that matching abstract?
+When your sofa is turquoise, you know you can have as much fun with artwork as you like.
+How subtle is that pink vase in the interior below?
+How perfect is the matching abstract?
 Thank you turquoise.
 We love you.

 To contrast, watch how the hue in the pink of the vase of flowers is cleverly transitioned to purple.
-The decor is dominantly turquoise, but that piece of pink transformed it into something harmonious.
+The decor is dominantly turquoise, but that piece of pink and the black lamp create harmony with the dramatic artwork.